 The Chattri memorial

-During the First World War injured Indian soldiers were hospitalised in the Dome in Brighton.
+During the First World War injured Indian soldiers were hospitalised in the Royal Pavilion, Dome and Corn Exchange.
+The Royal Pavilion was the first Indian hospital to open in Brighton.
 The Hindus and Sikhs who died were cremated on the Downs and, in 1921, the Chattri memorial was constructed on the cremation site.

 Immediately to the south of the Chattri is Chattri Down Site of Nature Conservation Importance (SNCI), most of which is open access land.
 Chattri Down supports a species-rich chalk grassland habitat and is in the South Downs National Park.